Ok, enough bickering and fighting.

 Interest in action movies does not fit an annual pattern – views are spread fairly evenly through the year.
 Conversely, page views for Christmas movies spike… well, exactly where you’d expect them to – in December.
 Let’s look at Die Hard’s page views and see which of these two patterns best matches our film du jour.
 While not as pronounced as the other Christmas movies, it’s clear that public interest in Die Hard spikes in December.

 Finally, let’s look at how public interest in Die Hard changes over a longer period of time.
 Google Trends allows us to do just that and the chart below shows the results for the term “Die Hard”.
-The releases of Die Hard 4.0 and A Good Day To Die Hard are the two busiest periods for “Die Hard” references.
+The releases of Die Hard 4.0 and A Good Day To Die Hard are the two busiest non-Xmas periods for “Die Hard” references.
 Once we discount these Die Hard sequels, we can see a clear trend of the phrase being used around Christmas time.
-This seems to be increasing significantly in recent years.

 The final result: Is Die Hard a Christmas movie?